VoxeLibre/VoxeLibre/GROUPS.md

 * `compostability=X`: Item can be used on a composter block; X (1-100) is the % chance of adding a level of compost
 * `leaves=X`: Node will spotaneously decay if no tree trunk nodes remain within 6 blocks distance.
 * `leaves_orphan`: See above, these nodes are in the process of decayed.
+* `oxidizable=1`: nodes with this group will be flagged by mcl_oxidation for potential node swap.
+Used by copper blocks to oxidize.

 #### Footnotes